hssangn/cinema-ticket-java/README.md

    This situation is handled in purchaseTickets().

 2. At most 1 infant can sit on 1 adult's lap.
-   Therefore, number of adult should be larger than or equal to number of infant
+   Therefore, number of adult should be greater than or equal to number of infant
 ## Methods